Family: Work–family balance

 Work–family balance is a concept involving proper prioritizing between work/career and family life.
 It includes issues relating to the way how work and families intersect and influence each other.
 At a political level, it is reflected through policies such maternity leave and paternity leave.
 Since the 1950s, social scientists as well as feminists have increasingly criticized gendered arrangements of work and care, and the male breadwinner role, and policies are increasingly targeting men as fathers, as a tool of changing gender relations.

 Protection of private and family life

 Article 8 of the European Convention on Human Rights provides a right to respect for one's "private and family life, his home and his correspondence", subject to certain restrictions that are "in accordance with law" and "necessary in a democratic society".

 Criticism

-An early opponent of the family was Socrates whose position was outlined by Plato in The Republic.
-In Book 5 of The Republic, Socrates tells his interlocutors that a just city is one in which citizens have no family ties.

-The family being such a deep-rooted and much-venerated institution, few intellectuals have ventured to speak against it.
-Familialism has been atypically defined as a "social structure where ... a family's values are held in higher esteem than the values of the individual members of the family".
-Favoritism granted to relatives regardless of merit is called nepotism.

 The Russian-American rationalist and individualist philosopher, novelist and playwright Ayn Rand compared partiality towards consanguinity with racism, as a small-scale manifestation of the latter.
 "The worship of the family is merely racism, like a crudely primitive first installment on the worship of the tribe.
 It places the accident of birth above a man's values and duty to the tribe above a man's right to his own life."
 Additionally, she spoke in favor of childfree lifestyle, while following it herself.